 In the same way that the transition from Paradiso 23 (mystical, visionary, lyrical) to Paradiso 24 (discursive, analytical, intellective, narrativized) finds its emblem in the transition from the lush affective similes of canto 23 to the narrative simile of the bachelor student in canto 24, so the lush metaphors of Paradiso 30 give way, in Paradiso 31, to the narrativized simile of the barbarians who come to Rome.
 In this simile that reads like a brief narrative, the barbarians are amazed at the Lateran and the other monuments of the imperial city:

 Se i barbari, venendo da tal plaga che ciascun giorno d’Elice si cuopra, rotante col suo figlio ond’ella è vaga, veggendo Roma e l’ardua sua opra, stupefaciensi, quando Laterano a le cose mortali andò di sopra (Par.
 31.31-36)

 If the Barbarians, when they came from a region that is covered every day by Helice, who wheels with her loved son, were, seeing Rome and her vast works, struck dumb (when, of all mortal things, the Lateran was the most eminent) . . .

-Three transitions render the pilgrim’s experience of Paradise, each one more effective than the previous: he has come (1) to the divine from the human, (2) to eternity from time, and — reversing directionality, and importing the proper name “Fiorenza” (like the previous “Laterano”) into the string of abstract nouns (“divino”, “umano”, “etterno”, “tempo”), we arrive at the stunningly localized third transition — (3) from Florence to a people who are just and sane.
+Three transitions render the pilgrim’s experience of Paradise, each one more effective than the previous: he has come (1) to the divine from the human, (2) to eternity from time, and — reversing directionality, and importing the proper name “Fiorenza” (similarly the proper name “Laterano” in the comparison to the barbarians) into the string of abstract nouns (“divino”, “umano”, “etterno”, “tempo”), we arrive at the stunningly localized third transition — (3) from Florence to a people who are just and sane.

-Dante-pilgrim, like (in another travel simile, reminiscent of the barbarians reaching Rome) a pilgrim who has arrived at the temple that he had vowed to reach, now participates in a visual tour of the rose, “passeggiando” with his eyes through the living light:
+Dante-pilgrim, like (in another travel simile, reminiscent of the barbarians reaching Rome) a pilgrim who has arrived at the temple that he had vowed to reach, now participates in a visual tour of the rose, “passeggiando” — strolling! — with his eyes through the living light:

 E quasi peregrin che si ricrea nel tempio del suo voto riguardando, e spera già ridir com’ello stea, su per la viva luce passeggiando, menava io li occhi per li gradi, mo sù, mo giù e mo recirculando.
 (Par.
 31.43-48)